codacy/codacy-rubocop/docs/description/Rails_WhereExists.md

-This cop enforces consistent style when using `exists?`.
+Enforces consistent style when using `exists?`.

 Two styles are supported for this cop.
 When EnforcedStyle is 'exists' then the cop enforces `exists?(...)` over `where(...).exists?`.